caviarjs/caviar-block-next/README.md

 # @caviar/block-next

-The official caviar block for next
+The official caviar block for next.

 ## Install